pylenin/purple-blue/content/posts/python-arithmetic-operators.md

 Python arithmetic expressions are combinations of numbers and at least one arithmetic operation.

-To perform an arithmetic expression, the following must be understood.
+To perform an arithmetic expression, the following topics must be understood.

+##### Sections Covered

 1. [Numbers](#numbers)
 2. [Arithmetic operators](#arithmetic-operators)